matplotlib/matplotlib/doc/devel/coding_guide.rst

   rules are acceptable if it makes the code objectively more readable.

   - You should consider installing/enabling automatic PEP8 checking in your editor.
-Part of the test suite in checking PEP8 compliance, things go smoother if the code is mostly PEP8 compliant to begin with.
+Part of the test suite is checking PEP8 compliance, things go smoother if the code is mostly PEP8 compliant to begin with.

 * No tabs (only spaces).
 No trailing whitespace.